The calls to rein in Mark Zuckerberg have never been louder

 A year ago, under Senate questioning, Mark Zuckerberg dodged, denied, and deflected criticisms of the company he cofounded.
 A year later, with major fines looming, and Facebook’s stock price having risen again by 11%, the CEO’s strategy has evolved: the company is now hailing the virtues of privacy and openly courting reform in what seems like an effort to set favorable boundaries for any data privacy legislation.
 But criticism of Zuckerberg continues to grow.
 On Wednesday, digital rights group Fight for the Future joined a growing chorus of activists and investors calling for a change to Facebook’s leadership.

 “In this gilded age of Big Tech, Silicon Valley’s royal families have sat in their castles, amassing treasure mined from a mountain of our data, seemingly untouchable as they weather scandal after scandal while they offer empty apologies and their power grows,” writes Evan Greer, deputy director of Fight for the Future, in an op-ed in The Guardian.

-“It’s time we prove that these kings are not gods.
-It’s time we dethrone Mark Zuckerberg.”
+“It’s time we prove that these kings are not gods,” he wrote.
+“It’s time we dethrone Mark Zuckerberg.”

-Fight for the Future’s call for resignation comes days after digital civil rights group Color of Change and corporate accountability organization Majority Action sent a letter to the Securities and Exchange Commission (SEC), informing the agency that they will urge Facebook shareholders to not nominate Zuckerberg to lead Facebook’s board at the company’s investor meeting on May 30.
+Fight for the Future’s call for resignation comes days after digital civil rights group Color of Change and corporate accountability organization Majority Action sent a letter to the Securities and Exchange Commission (SEC), informing the agency that they will urge Facebook shareholders to vote against nominating Zuckerberg to lead Facebook’s board of directors at the company’s investor meeting on May 30.

+Zuckerberg’s dual role is considered unusual in Big Tech: at Google, Microsoft, Apple, and Twitter, separate people serve as chief executive and board chair.

-The groups pointed to a number of issues as worthy of a leadership change, including data breaches, like the the 1.5 million users’ email contacts uploaded without consent, and an April report that 540 million Facebook user records had been exposed.
+The groups pointed to a number of issues as worthy of a leadership change, including data violations, like the the 1.5 million users’ email contacts uploaded without consent, and an April report that 540 million Facebook user records had been exposed.
 The groups also cited Facebook’s ad algorithms and systems, which researchers have shown contribute to racial and ethnic discrimination and which are the subject of a recent complaint by the Department of Housing and Urban Development.

 “As long as Mark Zuckerberg stands for election as Chair of a Board with insufficient power and independence, and retains majority voting control through unequal voting rights, Facebook shareholders cannot have trust in Facebook’s oversight and accountability,” write the groups.

+Majority Action and Color of Change say they are concerned with Zuckerberg’s near total control of Facebook, and not just his 57.7% of voting shares.
+For instance, the company’s newest nomination to its 9-person board, Peggy Alford, comes from an executive position at his own Chan Zuckerberg Initiative, a for-profit limited liability corporation that can lobby politicians and make political donations.

+Zuckerberg’s control over Facebook has only grown stronger after departures by the company’s chief product officer and the executives of WhatsApp and Instagram.
+In November, Zuckerberg told CNN that while he doesn’t plan on leading Facebook forever, stepping down now doesn’t “makes sense.”

-Such efforts face an uphill battle, but the calls for change at the top have never been stronger.
+Efforts to fire him or even remove his chairman position face an uphill battle, but the calls for change at the top have never been stronger.
 Zuckerberg is also a potential target of new federal regulations: commissioners at the Federal Trade Commission (FTC) are considering holding Zuckerberg personally liable for future privacy violations.

 Facebook has indicated it expects a fine as large as $5 billion as part of a settlement with the FTC, but company lawyers have insisted that any liability for Zuckerberg—just like any demand for him to step down—would be unacceptable.